Ian Croudace: Education

 Croudace completed his bachelor's in geology and chemistry in 1973 from Liverpool University and his Ph.D. in granite petrogenesis from Birmingham University in 1980.
-In the following year, he moved to France as a postdoctoral researcher at Université de Paris VI, also known as Pierre and Marie Curie University and at Centre d'Etude Nucleaires, Saclay.
+He undertook an 18 month spell in Paris as a postdoctoral researcher at Université de Paris VI, also known as Pierre et Marie Curie Universite and at Centre d'Etude Nucleaires, Saclay.

 Career

 Croudace served as an academic at the University of Southampton from 1983 till 2018.
 He became a professor in 2011.
-While teaching at University of Southampton, Croudace founded GAU-Radioanalytical Laboratories in 1987, and served as its director till 2018.
-Following this, he was promoted to professor emeritus at the university.
+Croudace founded GAU-Radioanalytical Laboratories in 1987, and served as its director until his retirement in 2018 after which he was granted professor emeritus status at the university.
+Currently, Croudace is director of Raddec International Limited (www.raddec.com).

 Entrepreneurship

-Croudace is the inventor of the prototype Itrax micro-XRF sediment core scanner and the Hyperbaric Oxidiser and co-inventor of the Pyrolyser-Trio instrument.
-He is a co-founder and Director of Raddec International, an R&D company designing and manufacturing instruments for the extraction and trapping of volatile radionuclides.
+Croudace is the inventor of the prototype Itrax micro-XRF sediment core scanner and the Hyperbaric Oxidiser and co-inventor of the Pyrolyser-Trio instrument for the extraction of volatile radionuclides.
+He was a company co-founder of Raddec International, and remains a senior director.